hong-chen/er3t/docs/source/tutorial/usage.rst

        pass

-To run the code, type in the following command in a terminal under ``examples``
+To run the code, type in the following command in a terminal under ``examples/``

 .. code-block:: bash